abdullah89255/Common-Vulnerabilities-/README.md

 ### Fun Fact
 SQL Injection has been around since the late 1990s and remains a top threat because of lazy coding practices.
 The XKCD comic “Exploits of a Mom” famously illustrates it with “Robert'); DROP TABLE Students; --” (aka “Little Bobby Tables”).

-Let me know if you’d like a demo of a specific technique or more examples!

-Absolutely!
-Cross-Site Scripting (XSS) is another prevalent web vulnerability that allows attackers to inject malicious scripts into web pages viewed by other users.
-Here’s a detailed breakdown of what it is, how it works, its impact, and how to prevent it.

 ---